Dumitru Stăniloae: Biography

-In 1946 he was asked by metropolitan bishop Nicolae Bălan, under pressure from Petru Groza, first Communist Prime Minister of Romania, to resign as rector of the Theological Academy in Sibiu.
+In 1946 he was asked by metropolitan bishop Nicholas Bălan, under pressure from Petru Groza, first Communist Prime Minister of Romania, to resign as rector of the Theological Academy in Sibiu.
 He remained a professor until 1947, when he was transferred to the University of Bucharest's Faculty of Theology, as the Ascetics and Mystics chair.

-Because of political unrest in Romania in 1958, following a split in the Romanian Communist Party, Father Dumitru was arrested by the Securitate on 5 September.
-While he was in Aiud Prison as a political prisoner, his only surviving child, Lidia, gave birth to his grandchild, Dumitru Horia.
+Because of political unrest in Romania in 1958, following a split in the Romanian Communist Party, Father Demetrius was arrested by the Securitate on 5 September.
+While he was in Aiud Prison as a political prisoner, his only surviving child, Lidia, gave birth to his grandchild, Demetrius Horia.
 Lidia was asked to leave the University of Bucharest's Faculty of Physics because of the arrest of her father.

 He was freed from prison in January 1963, and then began work as a clerk at the Holy Synod of the Romanian Orthodox Church, and began teaching again in October.
 He attended conferences in Freiburg and Heidelberg at the invitation of Prof. Paul Miron, with the permission of the State Department of Cults, who wanted to change the image of Romania.
 While lecturing at Oxford University, he became friends with the theologian Donald Allchin.
 He retired in 1973.

-He received honorary doctorates from the University of Thessaloniki in 1976, the Saint-Serge Orthodox Institute in Paris in 1981, the Faculty of Orthodox Theology in Belgrade in 1982, and the University of Bucharest in 1992.
+He received honorary doctorates from the University of Thessaloniki in 1976, the Saint-Sergius Orthodox Institute in Paris in 1981, the Faculty of Orthodox Theology in Belgrade in 1982, and the University of Bucharest in 1992.
 He was awarded the Dr. Leopold Lucas prize of the Faculty of Theology in Tübingen in 1980 and the Cross of St Augustine in Canterbury in 1982.

-He died in Bucharest on 5 October 1993, at the age of 90.
+He died in Bucharest on 4 October 1993, aged 89.

+Canonization

+Father Dumitru Stăniloae was canonised in 2025 as the Romanian Orthodox Church celebrates 140 years of autocephaly and 100 years since obtaining the status of a patriarchate.
+On 11 and 12 July 2024, the Romanian Orthodox Church officially approved the canonization of Stăniloae along with 15 other Romanian Orthodox saints.
+His feast day is on 4 October.

+His canonization, along with Ilarion Felea's and Ilie Lăcătuşu's, was criticised by Elie Wiesel National Institute for Studying the Holocaust in Romania: